wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 # API Leaks

-The **API Leaks** module of the Wallarm platform actively scans your selected domains for leaks of API tokens.
+The **API Leaks** module of the Wallarm platform actively scans your selected domains for the leaks of the credential data (API tokens and keys, passwords, client secrets, usernames, emails and others).
 This article gives an overview of the module: issues addressed by it, its purpose and main possibilities.

-The module can operate in two different modes:

-* **Only detect** API leaks and report that to users via the **API Leaks** section in Wallarm Cloud.
-* Detect and [**perform measures to block**](#making-decisions) usage of leaked credentials until they are regenerated or removed.
-This requires deployed Wallarm [node(s)](../user-guides/nodes/nodes.md).
+While searching for API leaks is the module's main goal, it also allows [applying remediation](#making-decisions) (virtual patches) to selected leaks in case you have deployed Wallarm [node(s)](../user-guides/nodes/nodes.md).
+This will block usage of the leaked data in all requests.

 ![API Leaks](../images/about-wallarm-waf/api-leaks/api-leaks-add.png)